dazuma/toys/toys/docs/guide.md

 3. The `interrupt` method is then responsible for tool execution from that point.
 It may terminate execution by returning or calling `exit`, or it may restart or resume processing (perhaps by calling the `run` method again).
-    It may also invoke the normal Toys interrupt handling by re-raising _the same_ interrupt exception object.
+    Or it may invoke the normal Toys interrupt handling (i.e. terminating execution, displaying the message `INTERRUPTED`) by re-raising _the same_ interrupt exception object.
 4. If another interrupt takes place during the execution of the `interrupt` method, Toys will terminate it by raising a _second_ `Interrupt` exception (calling any `ensure` blocks).
 Then, `interrupt` will be called _again_ and